 Benchmarking Individual Corporate Bonds

-We propose an alternative approach to the linear factor model to estimate and decompose asset risk premia in empirical asset pricing.
-To resolve the high-dimensional sort difficulty in forming characteristic-based benchmark portfolios, we introduce a benchmark combination model (BCM) that combines multiple basis portfolios as the pricing kernel.
-With a non-arbitrage objective, our approach minimizes cross-sectional pricing errors and identifies the sources of risk through the combination of basis portfolios.
-For a 40-year sample for U.S. corporate bonds, we find that BCM outperforms standard factor models in pricing corporate bonds.
-Second, our study shows that credit ratings, downside risk, and short-term reversal are primary sources of bond risk premia.
-Finally, incorporating machine learning forecasts into the BCM, we find strong evidence of return predictability.
+We propose a new econometric model, benchmark combination model (BCM), to estimate and decompose asset risk premia in empirical asset pricing.
+BCM pricing kernel is a weighted combination of the basis portfolios sorted on many asset characteristics.
+With a no-arbitrage objective, our approach minimizes cross-sectional pricing errors and identifies the sources of risk premia.
+With a 45-year sample of U.S. corporate bonds, we find that BCM outperforms prevailing factor models in pricing corporate bonds.
+Second, we find credit ratings, maturity, short-term reversal, momentum, and variance are primary sources of bond risk premia.
+Finally, incorporating machine learning forecasts into BCM shows strong evidence of return predictability.

-Keywords: Characteristic-based portfolios, high-dimensional sort, corporate bond risk premia, forecast combination, machine learning, return predictability
+Keywords: Characteristic-based benchmark, high-dimensional sort, corporate bond risk premia, forecast combination, machine learning, return predictability.

 JEL Classification: C1, G1